vyshnavthumu0509/XLR8_InnoveteX/README.md

-# XLR8_InnoveteX
+We worked diligently with Krishna, the ERC Convenor, to implement the code provided by XRL8.
+However, we eventually discovered that the code was functional only on iOS devices and was not working on Android phones, leaving us in a difficult position, especially since we did not have access to any iPhones for testing.
+Faced with this challenge, we decided to take matters into our own hands and develop a new code independently, without any assistance from our mentors.

-We worke hard with krishna ERC convenor but finally we found that the code given by the XRL8 was not working in an android phone it is only working in **ios devices**. we were hope less because we dont have any iphones . then we decided to change the code. we all our team mates **with out the help of mentors** created our own code. also changed the settings form **joy stick to arrows** we can also **adjust speed** in our code. which it is not efficient in joystick.
+Our team successfully created a new code and made several improvements, including modifying the control settings from a joystick to arrow keys.
+This change not only enhanced usability but also allowed us to adjust the speed within the code, a feature that was inefficient with the joystick configuration.
+Through teamwork and perseverance, we overcame the initial setbacks and developed a solution that met our needs.